MrEnder0/steam-to-discord/Readme.md

 # Steam to Discord

-A customizable webhook relay to forward announcements and other updates from your Steam group directly to your Discord server.
-Written in Go.
+A customizable webhook relay written in Go to forward messages and other updates from your Steam group directly to your Discord server.

 ## Features